victorluizgomes/vgomes-site/posts/how-to-nextjs-blog.md

 ### Google Search Console

 After deploying your site with the sitemap, use Google Search Console to submit your sitemap URL.
 Google will report if there are any issues found.

+Also if it has been some time and your page is not yet indexed by Google when you search, you can manually request indexing for that page or route.

 ---